miekg/xds/README.md

 ## TODO

-* version per client id
+* version per cluster; right now the version if global; if any cluster changes, the version is upped.
 * canceling watches and a lot more of this stuff

 ## Stuff Learned